 - CLCs are not funded enough to meet existing let alone the increasing demand for services; yet they are facing funding cuts.
 Nationally, CLCs only receive approximately 12% of funding provided to the legal assistance sector.

 - Under the National Partnership Agreement on Legal Assistance 2015-2020 (NPA), nationally CLCs will receive $142.9 million over five years, which equates to $40 million in 2015-2016, $42.2 million in 2016-2017, dropping to $30.1 million in 2017-2018, then $30.6 million in 2018-2019 and $31 million in 2019-2020.

 What is needed?

-- Immediate injection of $120 million per year by the Federal Government into the legal assistance sector by, consistent with the recommendation made by the Productivity Commission in its 2014 Access to Justice Arrangements Report, including at a minimum $14.4 million per year to CLCs
+- Immediate injection of $200 million per year into the legal assistance sector, implementing the Productivity Commission’s recommendations, including 60% ($120 million) from the Commonwealth Government, which should include, at a minimum, $14.4 million per year to CLCs.

 3. Long-term investment

 - A commitment by Commonwealth and State and Territory Governments to develop a process for determining adequate and sustainable longer-term funding contributions to the legal assistance sector, in consultation with the sector and informed by robust data and evidence.